circus-tent/circus/docs/source/configuration.rst

     **args**
         Command-line arguments to pass to the program.
 You can use the python format syntax here to build the parameters.
-Environment variables are available, as well as WID and the environment variables that you passed, if any, with the "env" parameter.
+Environment variables are available, as well as the worker id and the environment variables that you passed, if any, with the "env" parameter.
+See :ref:`formating_cmd` for more information on this.
     **shell**
         If True, the processes are run in the shell (default: False) **working_dir**